-In addition, Johnson University has graciously agreed to assist with airport transfers whenever possible.
+In addition, Johnson University and SCJ Conference will assist with pre-requested airport transfers whenever possible.
 Local services are also listed on the website of the Knoxville's McGhee Tyson Airport.
 Please indicate your transportation needs on the registration form.

 Meals are on your own, not included in the conference pricing.
 Breakfast ($5), lunch ($6.50) and dinner ($8.00) will be available on campus for Friday.
 Saturday breakfast may be available if there is sufficient interest.
 Please indicate your interest in these meals on the registration form.

-Optional group dinner Friday night will be at Calhoun's On the River, the downtown location of an informal local favorite that specializes in barbecue.
+An optional group dinner Friday night is also being organized.
 Average cost will be about $10-15 per person, and transportation will be available from campus and then back to the Strawberry Plains area.
 Please indicate your interest in this on the registration form.

 Students interested in learning more about the graduate programs at Johnson University are invited to a complimentary luncheon with Johnson University Admissions Department staff on Friday.
 Johnson University offers graduate programs in counseling, intercultural studies, New Testament, strategic ministry, teacher education, and leadership studies. [degree program details at www.johnsonu.edu].
 Please indicate interest in this on the registration form.

-Conference registration includes attendance at all sessions, access to conferee-only discounted book sales, coffee and snack breaks, shuttle bus transportation, and on-campus parking.
+Conference registration includes attendance at all sessions, access to conferee-only discounted book sales, coffee and snack breaks, shuttle bus transportation, and on-site parking.

 William R. Baker